Single-User Onboarding

 Intro

-In enterprise, onboarding is the process of activating an existing user account and getting the user up and running with the app.
+In enterprise software, onboarding is the process of activating an existing user account and getting the user up and running with the app with key instructions.
 Existing user accounts are typically assigned by an admin or the IT department.
 The onboarding process can vary depending on the configuration of the app by the admin or the IT department in terms of data sensitivity, security level, and number of users.

 Click here for the detailed onboarding process flow.

-• Keep the entire onboarding process as minimal as possible and use clear and simple language.
+- Keep the entire onboarding process as simple as possible and use clear language that gets straight to the point to avoid any churn.

 Installation